upieez/travelwithme/README.md

 - [GeoNames](https://www.geonames.org/) - For getting the coordinates of a location
 - [Weatherbit.io](https://www.weatherbit.io/api) - Getting updated weather of the location
-- [Pixabay](https://pixabay.com/service/about/api/) - Getting relevant picture of the country
+- [Pixabay](https://pixabay.com/service/about/api/) - Getting relevant picture of the location
-- [REST Countris](https://restcountries.eu/) - Displaying additional information about the country
+- [REST Countris](https://restcountries.eu/) - Displaying additional information about the location

 ## Improvements / Additional Features